Cape Tribulation: Best Visitors Guide 2024 (UPDATED)

 • Best time to visit Cape Tribulation

-Conventional wisdom will tell you that the best time to visit Cape Tribulation is during the months of May and November, which constitutes the dry season.
+Conventional wisdom will tell you that the best time to visit any of the Cape Tribulation beaches is during the months of May and November, which constitutes the dry season.

 At this time you’ll find the temperatures much more pleasant than in other months of the year.
 The sky is also clearer, which makes for excellent photos and the various Great Barrier Reef, Tropical North Queensland and Cape Tribulation tours you can do are more enjoyable.